 AT: At first, it was difficult for me to react to a monster when there was no actual monster.
 The director made this gesture (holding up a fist) to fight the monster.
 For example, Alien Baltan and Alien Zarab are life-size monsters, so I acted with the actual monsters.
 But other than those, I didn’t know what kind of monsters they were.
 I didn’t even know the design of the monsters.

 BH: (When you had to react to the monster), what signal would the director give?

 BH: After Ultraman, how did your career go?
 What did you do after that?

 AT: I belonged to the swimming club at my school.
 When I was a university student, I coached the swimming club.
 At first, I worked at a supermarket.
+After that, I helped my older brother’s business for (a couple of) years.
 Then I became a supervisor at the convenience store 7-Eleven.
 I trained employees and franchise owners.
 I worked at the head office of 7-Eleven.
 I worked in the operations department for five years, and after that, I retired.

 Special thanks to Connor Anderson and Maxwell Bresee.